Azure/iot-identity-service/docs/identity-service.md

 ### Host process package configuration responsibilities

 Generally, for host process modules, IS needs to be configured with a list of host process userid and module names.
 Based on its module list in `config.toml`, IS will reconcile module identities with IoT Hub on startup.
 The creation process is shown in the [Provisioning Flow diagram](img/est-ca-provisioning-simple.svg).
 Note that a device reprovision could also trigger re-creation of module identities.

 For installation, the device administrator will initiate a host process package install (typically an elevated admin operation), which will install IS as a dependency.
 First, the IS package will install a `config.toml` configuration file with a default configuration file with no configured host processes.
 Then, the host process package install process (using elevated privileges) will add it's respective host process userid into the `aziotid` group.
-Finally, the host process package install will configure it's host process userid and name in the IS `config.toml` (as shown in IS configuration above).
+Finally, the host process package install will configure it's host process userid and name by placing its own `<package>.toml` (with a `[[principal]]` table entry as shown in IS configuration above) in the IS `/etc/aziot/identityd/config.d` override directory.